djulbicb/buycar/README.md

 A prototype of a car dealership web app.
 Import buycar.sql to server before running the app to load initial database.
 Otherwise blank database is going to be created with hibernate.

+Update: This project uses some outdated techniques which i wanted to practice during my studies.
+        I tried avoiding Spring Boot (except for Entity configuration).
+Project structure is mostly done using xml configuration

 ## TODO list
 * ExceptionHandler
 * Order Exception Redirecting